 We are subject to U.S. federal and state and foreign laws related to the privacy and protection of player data.
 Such regulations such as the General Data Protections Regulation ("GDPR") from the European Union ("EU"), the United Kingdom's Data Protection Act of 2018, the UK GDPR, and the California Consumer Privacy Act are new, untested laws and regulations that could affect our business, and the potential impact is unknown.
 See "Our business- Regulation of the industry."
 We are also subject to evolving laws and regulations that dictate under what circumstances we can transfer, process and/or receive certain data that is critical to our operations, including data shared between countries or regions in which we operate.
 For example, in July 2020, the European Union-U.S. Privacy Shield was invalidated by the Court of Justice of the European Union ("CJEU").
 Other bases to legitimize the transfer of such data, such as Standard Contractual Clauses ("SCCs"), have been subjected to regulatory and judicial scrutiny.
-If one or more of the legal bases for transferring data from Europe to the United States is invalidated or the transfer frameworks are amended, if we are unable to transfer data between and among countries and regions in which we operate and require us to change our data processing policies and measures, which may be burdensome and difficult to undertake successfully, and could adversely affect our financial results.
+If one or more of the legal bases for transferring data from Europe to the United States is invalidated or the transfer frameworks are amended, if we are unable to transfer data between and among countries and regions in which we operate, or if we are restricted from sharing data among our products and services, it could affect the manner in which we operate and require us to change our data processing policies and measures, which may be burdensome and difficult to undertake successfully, and could adversely affect our financial results.